 Once you have answered those questions, you can head on to our complete list of the best credit cards so you can find a fit that matches your needs.

-List of Top 5 Best Credit Cards for Bad Credit [Full Reviews]
+Top 5 Credit Cards For Bad Credit

 We know that getting ten credit cards a year is possible, and we are not saying that this is a good idea.
 But if you are going to do so, you might as well choose the best credit cards for bad credit.
 Here is our top five list of the most valuable credit cards with no credit checks.